pr1001/MathPlus/README.md

 ## Vectors

 A stand-alone three dimensional vector class is included in `vector.js`.
 It has methods for common operations such as calculating a vector's length or dot product.
 The code is based upon Glenn Fielder's C implementation.

+## Matrices

+As with vectors, there is a four dimensional matrix class included in a file called `matrix.js`.
+Again, it is a adaption of Glenn Fielder's C implementation.